ZupIT/nimbus-docs/specification/default-actions/navigation.md

 - `data` is the json data to send in the request body.
 This is only valid for Patch, Put and Post requests.
 - `headers` is the map of headers to send in the request.
 - `fallback` is a UI tree to render if the request fails.
+- `prefetch` is a boolean that, when true, makes the frontend application load the contents of the screen we wish to navigate to as soon as possible.
+This way, when the button is pressed, the navigation is immediate.
+Be careful with this, setting every navigation to `prefetch: true` may result high and unnecessary internet traffic for the user.
+If a prefetch request fails the navigation behaves like `prefetch` was false.

 When `fallback` is not provided and the request fails, Nimbus should render an error component.
 This error component should be customizable by the user via a library configuration.